Baby Formula Recall

 In February 2022, Abbott Laboratories recalled certain lots of its Similac, EleCare and Alimentum baby formulas manufactured at its Sturgis, Michigan, factory.
 The company recalled the lots for potential bacterial contamination.

-The FDA is still evaluating the findings of an Abbott facility inspection it completed in March 2022.
-Investigators found five different strains of Cronobacter sakazakii at the facility, but samples of product collected by the FDA were negative for Cronobacter.
+Investigators found five different strains of Cronobacter sakazakii at the facility, but samples of product collected by the FDA were negative for the bacteria.

 - Abbott Similac 360 Total Care Infant Formula with Iron